Priorities for commerce success for now and the future

 • Harness cloud-native solutions to scale capacity according to customer demand.

-With commercetools on Google Cloud, AWS and Microsoft Azure marketplaces, your business not only has a wide range of options to choose from when it comes to cloud-native SaaS but leverage a streamlined way to implement cloud-native commerce.
+With commercetools on Google Cloud and AWS and marketplaces, your business not only has a wide range of options to choose from when it comes to cloud-native SaaS but leverage a streamlined way to implement cloud-native commerce.

 3. Taking GenAI to the next level